 - Pediatric Nurse Practitioner - $121,659

 - Neonatal Nurse Practitioner - $124,756

-Clinical Nurse Specialists (CNS) serve as a clinical expert in one specialty field, such as geriatrics or acute care.
+Clinical Nurse Specialists (CNS) serve as clinical experts in one specialty field, such as geriatrics or acute care.
 A CNS can provide care and act in more of a consulting role for advanced practice.

 Salary: ZipRecruiter reports an average salary of $106,407 for CNSs.

-Salary: One of the highest-paid APRN roles, CRNAs earn a mean average annual salary of $189,190, according to the Bureau of Labor and Statistics as of 2020.
+Salary: One of the highest-paid APRN roles, CRNAs earn a median average annual salary of $195,610, according to the Bureau of Labor and Statistics as of 2022.